 Choose an all-in-one event management platform

-Evaluate your event management platform solution using criteria that includes:
+Evaluate your event management platform solution by asking questions that include:

 - Scalability: How many attendees can the platform accommodate?
-For example, will the platform itself be able to handle the scale of a large event with more than 10,000 attendees?
+For example, will the platform itself be able to handle the scale of a large event with 100,000 attendees?

 - Multiple virtual spaces: Does the platform support various stages, concurrent sessions, scheduled meetings, and breakout rooms?
 Can I build out unique experiences for my attendees or empower them to do the same, if desired?